vishwajeetk5/BookHub/README.md

 - **Search Books:** Use the search functionality to find specific books.
 - **Record Sales:** Navigate to the sales section to record transactions.
 - **Generate Reports:** Generate sales reports for analysis.

-## Contribution

-Feel free to fork this repository and contribute by submitting pull requests.
-For major changes, please open an issue first to discuss what you would like to change